-We are a biopharmaceutical company focused on the development and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-Our pipeline consists of four product candidates including pimavanserin, which is in Phase III development as a treatment for Parkinson's disease psychosis.
+We are a biopharmaceutical company focused on innovative small molecule drugs that address unmet medical needs in neurological and related central nervous system disorders.
+We have four product candidates in clinical development led by pimavanserin, which is in Phase III development as a potential first-inclass treatment for Parkinson's disease psychosis.
 We hold worldwide commercialization rights to pimavanserin.
-In addition, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, both in collaboration with Allergan, Inc., as well as a program in IND-track development in collaboration with Meiji Seika Kaisha, Ltd. All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.
+In addition, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, both in collaboration with Allergan, Inc., and a product candidate in Phase I development for schizophrenia in collaboration with Meiji Seika Pharma Co., Ltd. All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.

-The product candidates in our pipeline address diseases that are not well served by currently available therapies and that represent large potential commercial opportunities.
+Our pipeline of product candidates addresses diseases that are not well served by currently available therapies and that represent large potential commercial market opportunities.
 We believe our product candidates offer innovative therapeutic approaches and may provide significant advantages relative to current therapies.
-Our most advanced product candidates are as follows:
+Our clinical-stage product candidates are as follows:

 Pimavanserin.
 Pimavanserin is a new chemical entity that we discovered and have advanced to Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
-Parkinson's disease psychosis is a debilitating psychiatric disorder that occurs in up to 40 percent of patients with Parkinson's disease and is associated with increased caregiver burden, nursing home placement, and increased mortality.
+Parkinson's disease psychosis is a debilitating disorder that develops in up to 60 percent of patients with Parkinson's disease.
+This disorder deeply affects the quality of life of patients with Parkinson's disease and is associated with increased caregiver distress and burden, nursing home placement, and increased mortality.
 The U.S. Food and Drug Administration, or FDA, has not approved any drug to treat Parkinson's disease psychosis.
 Pimavanserin provides an innovative approach to treating this disorder by selectively blocking a key serotonin receptor that plays an important role in psychosis.
-We believe pimavanserin may effectively treat Parkinson's disease psychosis without compromising motor control, thereby significantly improving the quality of life for patients with Parkinson's disease.
+We believe pimavanserin has the potential to be the first safe and effective drug that will treat Parkinson's disease psychosis without compromising motor control, thereby significantly improving the quality of life for patients with Parkinson's disease.

-We are currently conducting several studies in our Phase III program with pimavanserin for Parkinson's disease psychosis, including a Phase III efficacy, tolerability and safety trial, and open-label safety extension studies.
-We also believe that pimavanserin has the potential to address a range of additional neurological and psychiatric disorders, including Alzheimer's disease psychosis and schizophrenia, which are underserved by currently marketed antipsychotic drugs.
+We are currently conducting several clinical trials in our Phase III program with pimavanserin for Parkinson's disease psychosis, including a pivotal Phase III efficacy, tolerability and safety study, and open-label safety extension studies.
+We believe that pimavanserin also has the potential to address a range of other neurological and psychiatric disorders, including Alzheimer's disease psychosis and schizophrenia, which are underserved by currently marketed antipsychotic drugs.
 We have completed a Phase II trial with pimavanserin as a co-therapy in schizophrenia and have established plans for a future Phase II feasibility study to explore the use of pimavanserin as a treatment for Alzheimer's disease psychosis.

-AGN-XX/YY.
-In collaboration with Allergan, we have discovered and are developing a new class of small molecule product candidates for the treatment of chronic pain.
+Alpha Adrenergic Agonists.
+In collaboration with Allergan, we have discovered and are developing small molecule product candidates for the treatment of chronic pain.
 Chronic pain is a common form of persistent pain that may be related to a number of medical conditions and is often resistant to treatment.
-Allergan has conducted several Phase II trials in this program and has reported preliminary results from its Phase II program, including positive proof-of-concept in a human visceral pain trial and efficacy signals in two chronic pain trials in the areas of fibromyalgia and irritable bowel syndrome.
+Allergan has conducted several Phase II trials in this program and has reported preliminary results, including positive proof-of-concept in a human visceral pain trial and efficacy signals in two chronic pain trials in the areas of fibromyalgia and irritable bowel syndrome.
 Allergan has announced that it is seeking a partner for the further development of this program and for commercialization in areas predominantly served by general practitioners.